KEY TAKEAWAYS

 If you’re on the verge of losing your group health insurance benefits due to a job switch or any other reason, you may need to consider other options.

 You may choose to continue your coverage out of your own pocket.
 Continuation of coverage can be a little expensive, and the paperwork for the transfer can be overwhelming.
-Another option is to convert your group health insurance into an individual plan.
+Another option is to convert your group medical insurance into an individual plan.
+For converting to an individual plan, there won’t be a need for new underwriting (depending on the insurer).

 How does coordination work in group health plans?